 - a.
-Quizzes are to be taken in Moodle. - Quizzes can consist of multiple choice, true/false, and/or short answer.
+Quizzes are to be taken in Moodle.
+Quizzes are due on the subsequent Mondays of each week, with the exception of Week 1 and Week 10. - b.
+Quizzes can consist of multiple choice, true/false, and/or short answers.
 Questions are based on the assigned textbook chapters and supplementary information/videos posted in Moodle for the respective week. - c.
 The quiz is designed to demonstrate your completion of text reading and any additional content.
 Best prep for quizzes is completing the reading and notetaking focused on the terms that the text author highlights and/or that I emphasize in the postings in Moodle.
 Participating in forums will also help you prepare for content that you and discuss with fellow classmates. - d.
 You have 1 hour to complete each quiz.
 You will have unlimited attempts at quizzes.
 The rationale behind having unlimited attempts is not to "give away freebie points."
 Its intent is that if you answer a question incorrectly, you have the opportunity to go back and double check what the research says in order to provide the correct answer the next time around.
 Sure, it would be easy to forgo the text and just monotonously keep taking a quiz over and over until you get all 15 questions correct.
 However, with unlimited attempts you get to decide how you want to spend your time and effort.
 Would you rather get all answers correct the first (or second) time using all of your resources?
 Thus, getting to know the information a bit more.
 Or, would you rather run the risk of wasting time repeating and repeating the same incorrect answers?
 Either way, you'll be learning and retaining the material, right? - e.
 Quizzes are open-book, but not "open friend."
 That is, you are permitted to consult your text, your notes, or the videos for guiz answers.
 Please do not consult your friends or other classmates. - f.
-Quizzes are worth each worth 15 points.
+Quizzes are worth 15 points.
 15 points x 10 weeks = 150 points - g.
 Missed quizzes cannot be made up, reopened, or taken in advance